rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 You could differentiate the error handling at the application level into development and production mode.
 During development, it might be sufficient to console log the errors to a developer console in the browser.
 In production mode, you can setup a error tracking service like {{% a_blank "Sentry" "https://sentry.io" %}}.
 It will teach you to identify bugs in a web dashboard more efficient

 Now you have two links in your application: `httpLink` and `errorLink`.
-To combing them for use with the Apollo Client instance, we'll download yet anothe ruseful package in the Apollo ecosystem that makes link compositions possible in the command line:
+To combing them for use with the Apollo Client instance, we'll download yet another useful package in the Apollo ecosystem that makes link compositions possible in the command line:

 {{< highlight javascript >}}
 npm install apollo-link --save